TylernLentini/Kickstarter-Analysis/README.md

 These statistics allow us to judge what is considered 'reasonable ask' in a kickstarter for theater productions.

 ### Analysis of Outcomes Based on Launch Date
 Based on launch date, Q2 is the best time to launch a successful campaign.
 During May campaign success is at its peak when related to launch date.
 	-
 ### Analysis of Outcomes Based on Goals
-Based on goals, there are just much more low budget shows.
+Based on goals, there are just much more data for low budget shows.
 More shows means more reliable data.
 On the surface a show with a budget of 30,000-35,000 seems like a sweet spot, what with its 100% success rate.
 However, there are only three shows in that budget category to base our analysis and I would say that this is an anomaly of the data.
 Had we a larger sample size of 30-35k budget shows there would be a greater spread of results.
 It is likely safer to run a campaign with a budget goal of less than 5k.

 ### Challenges and Difficulties Encountered
 Analysis remains my greatest difficulty.
 Often even after completing the challenges it's difficult to make definite claims.
 There are always unanswered questions lurking.